 Ingredients

 - Fresh chicken livers: I usually get them at Whole Foods.
+They are also available in many American supermarkets, such as Kroger.

 - Seasonings: I use kosher salt, black pepper, garlic powder, onion powder, dried thyme, and allspice.
-You can use chopped onions or shallots instead of the onion powder and cook them with the livers.

-- Brandy: I really wouldn't skip it in this recipe.
+- Brandy: I wouldn't skip it in this recipe.
 It greatly enhances the flavor of the pâté.

 Variations

 The best way to vary this recipe is to use different types of fat for cooking the livers.
 Tasty options include melted butter, ghee, duck fat, and chicken fat.
+My favorite is duck fat - it's so flavorful!

 Instructions

-Making this chicken liver pâté is surprisingly easy!
 Scroll down to the recipe card for the full instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Your first step is to clean the livers from the white connective tissue.
-Then you season them with lots of yummy spices and cook them in olive oil.
-(Photos 1-3).
+Your first step is to clean the livers from the white connective tissue.
+Then, season them and cook them in olive oil.
+Transfer the cooked livers to your food processor.

-- Now add the brandy to the skillet.
+Add the brandy to the skillet.
 Cook it on high to reduce it, then transfer it to the food processor.

 Expert Tips

-- The most important thing when making this pâté, in my opinion, is to make sure you don't overcook the livers (I should note that the USDA would disagree).
+- Don't overcook the livers.
 They should still be pink in the middle.
-Properly cooked chicken livers are tender and flavorful.
-Overcooked ones are tough and gummy.
+Properly cooked chicken livers are tender and flavorful, while overcooked ones are tough and gummy.
+However, the CDC says they should be cooked to 165°F.

 - The second tip is about when and how to enjoy the pâté.
 Definitely don't try to eat it as soon as it's ready!
 It's not good when it's still warm.
 It needs time to rest - at least 2 hours in the fridge.
 But it's actually best to make it a day ahead and refrigerate it overnight.
-This helps firm up its texture and also ensures that all the tasty flavors are melded together.
+This helps firm its texture and ensures that all the tasty flavors are melded together.
 If refrigerating overnight, remove the pâté from the fridge 30 minutes before serving.

 Recipe FAQs

-It's usually made with cooked chicken livers, shallots or onions, brandy, heavy cream, butter, and some spices.
+It's usually made with cooked chicken livers, shallots or onions, brandy, heavy cream, butter, and spices.
 My recipe uses olive oil instead of butter and onion powder instead of chopped onions.

 Mousse should have a lighter, airier texture, achieved by adding more heavy cream and whipping the mixture for longer to aerate it.